makeitlabs/ratt/firmware/rpi/yocto-build/README.md

     sudo chmod 777 /u
     sudo chmod o+t /u

-### Set up Poky
+### Set up Yocto Poky

 [Poky](https://www.yoctoproject.org/software-item/poky/) is the name of the reference distribution of the Yocto Project.
 Dunfell is the long term support branch that RATT is based on as of late 2021, and was released in April of 2020.
 See https://wiki.yoctoproject.org/wiki/Releases for info on Yocto releases.

-I've included a script to do the dirty work of cloning Yocto.
-This script will also set up a couple of directories in `/u/rpi` that the build process will use for the downloaded sources cache as well as the temporary build directory.
+I've included a script to do the dirty work of cloning Yocto, using specific pinned versions so that anyone building a RATT image in the future will get the same end result.
+The script will also set up a couple of directories in `/u/rpi` that the build process will use for the downloaded sources cache as well as the temporary build directory where the image will be built.

     ~/ratt/firmware/rpi/yocto-build/scripts/setup-poky-build.sh

-This script will take a while to run, it fetches a lot of data from GitHub.
+This script will take a couple minutes to run, as it fetches a lot of data.

-**TODO: Maybe adjust the script to tie to specific SHAs for poky-sumo and its dependencies so we're not chasing updates.**

 ## Building